Skip to content

 Why not take the guess work out of it.
 Book a free consultation with a family law expert.

-Is it Possible for a Couple in a De Facto Relationship to Use Separation Agreements?
+Is it Possible for a Couple in a De Facto Relationship to Use Separation Agreements

-When it comes to Prenuptial Agreements, What is the Difference Between Them?
+When it comes to Prenuptial Agreements, What is the Difference Between Them

-A separation agreement is a binding financial agreement (BFA) that is put into AFTER two persons have separated.
+Separation agreements are a binding financial agreement (BFA) that is put into AFTER two persons have separated.

 A prenuptial agreement (prenup) is a binding financial arrangement (BFA) that is entered into BEFORE two persons split from one another.